TillyRussell/Portfolio-Projects/README.md

 2) Covid Tables For Tableau Visualisations - Sorted data used in the Tableau Covid 19 Visualisations.

-3) Covid 19 Infection rates 2020-2021 - Visualisations of Covid 19 infectiona and death rates.
+3) Covid 19 Infection rates 2020-2021 - Visualisations of Covid 19 infections and death rates.

 4) AirBnB Dashboard - Visualisations of AirBnB data from Washington AirBnBs.